Cinémathèque française

 The Cinémathèque française (/fr/; French cinematheque), founded in 1936, is a French non-profit film organization that holds one of the largest archives of film documents and film-related objects in the world.
-Based in Paris's 12th arrondissement, the archive offers daily screenings of films from around the world.
-It is the second oldest cinematheque in France, after the one in Saint-Étienne, which was founded in 1922.
+Based in Paris' 12th arrondissement, the archive offers daily screenings of films from around the world.
+It is the second oldest cinematheque in France, after Cinematheque de Saint-Etienne, which was founded in 1922.